 Central Georgia EMC has energy efficiency rebates to help our customer-owners save energy while improving their home's comfort level.

+The rebate program is for work completed in 2021 and is not retroactive or prospective.
 Applicants will need to agree to participate in Central Georgia EMC’s Load Management Switch program.
 A Central Georgia EMC representative will install the load management switch on both the qualifying heat pump compressor and a qualifying water heater.
 Central Georgia EMC will inspect all upgraded measures before a rebate is processed.
 All rebates payments are mailed to the qualifying customer.
-The rebate program is for work completed in 2020 and is not retroactive or prospective.
-Rebates end on December 21, 2020.

 Qualifications for Heat Pump and Water Heater Rebates